Turn Christmas Gifting into Revenue: Why Gift Cards Are Your Secret Weapon

 Online visibility matters too.
 Add a “Buy a Gift Card” button to your website navigation and checkout process to capture digital traffic and last-minute shoppers scrolling from their couch.

-3. Presentation: Design that sells itself
+3. Design that sells itself

 A gift card isn’t just a transaction, it’s a representation of your brand.